Indian Ocean raid: Cornwall and Dorsetshire

-Nagumo evades Somerville
+5 April, afternoon

-Somerville launched four Albacores from Indomitable at 14:00 to search an arc to the northeast out to 200 mi.
-Nagumo's southeasterly course would have taken the Japanese fleet right through the centre of the arc.
-However, at 15:00 or 15:30, Nagumo changed course to the southwest.
-Carrier Division 2 did not immediately follow; it performed a series of kinking manoeuvres starting at 15:00 that initially took it northwest.
+Somerville launched four Albacores from Indomitable at 14:00 to search an arc to the north-east out to 200 nmi.
+The south-easterly course of the Japanese force would have taken it through the centre of the arc.
+At 15:00 or 15:30, Nagumo changed course to the south-west.
+Carrier Division 2 did not immediately follow; it performed a series of kinking manoeuvres starting at 15:00 that initially took it north-west.
 Carrier Division 2 was spotted by the two northerly Albacores around 16:00.
-Hiryū launched Mitsubishi A6M Zero fighters to intercept the scouts; one Albacore was damaged at 16:04, and the other shot down at 16:28 without reporting.
-The two southernmost Albacores missed Nagumo's main body.
+Zeros from Hiryū intercepted the Albacores, damaging one at 16:04 and the other was shot down at 16:28 without reporting.
+The two southern-most Albacores missed the Southern Force.

-Somerville did not receive the damaged Albacore's sighting report until 16:55; the report gave the position of Carrier Division 2 with reasonable accuracy, placed the Japanese 125 mi away, but contained no other data.
-At 17:00 he received signals intelligence (SIGINT) from Colombo reporting the Japanese course at 14:00 as southwesterly at 24 knots.
-Somerville ordered a course change to the southwest at 17:26, not knowing that Nagumo's main body was 120 mi away, and that Carrier Division 2 was only 100 mi away.
-The course change was presumably to maintain distance between a superior enemy that was believed to be still closing, or to cover Port T from attack, but it also meant the British lost an opportunity to meet the enemy; had Force A continued on its easterly course, Carrier Division 2 would have passed right in front of it at 21:00 at range of about 20 mi.
+Somerville received the damaged Albacore's sighting report at 16:55 giving the position of Carrier Division 2 with reasonable accuracy, 125 nmi away but nothing else.
+At 17:00 he received signals intelligence from Colombo reporting the Japanese course at 14:00 to be south-westerly, at 24 kn.
+Somerville ordered a course change to the south-west at 17:26, not knowing that Nagumo's main body was 120 nmi away and that Carrier Division 2 was only 100 nmi away.
+The course change meant that the British lost an opportunity to attack; had Force A continued on its easterly course, Carrier Division 2 would have passed across its front at 21:00 at a range of about 20 nmi.